rng-guy/NFSMWBartender/README.md

-# "Basic" feature set
+# What does Bartender's "Basic" feature set offer?

 > [!IMPORTANT]
-> Before using this feature set, see the [limitations section](#basic-feature-set-1) further below.
+> Before you use this feature set, see the ["What should I know...?" section](#basic-feature-set-1) further below.

 This feature set **lets you change** (per Heat level)
 * at which distance and how quickly you can get busted,